In the late 1960s, Stanford University conducted a now-classic psychology study called the Marshmallow Test.

 Whether your house needs a fresh coat of paint, double-paned windows, or a new roof, a renovation project not only helps protect your greatest financial asset, it also builds equity in case you decide to move or take out a home equity line of credit.
 And with tax refunds arriving between March and May, they’ll be just in time to tackle those spring projects.

-6. Boost your emergency fund
+6. Boost your emergency and rainy day funds

 7. Give to charity